Why Code Compliance Alliance™ Exists

 The Alliance

-That’s when I realized the solution wasn’t another product.
+That’s when I realized the solution was not another product.

 It was a different way of working.

-A builder-first alliance where the entire ecosystem collaborates to solve problems together.
+A builder-first ventilation alliance designed to coordinate the entire ecosystem around solving problems early.

 That idea became the Code Compliance Alliance™.